yoshakami/plt0/README.md

 v1.0: GUI

+v1.1: Auto-Scale on Launch and on each F12 press

 ## why this project
 wimgt doesn't support textures with palette (or corrupts them), except tpl files. which prevents me from modding some wii games.